Networks and societies

 Celebration: We promote celebration of the LGBTQ+ community in a variety of ways including projects, activities, and talks, from hosting Pride events to smaller network events and web pages.

-Every year for the past eight years, the network has organised a month-long celebration of LGBTQ+ culture and reflection on history to mark LGBTQ+ History Month in February.
+Every year for the past nine years, the network has organised a month-long celebration of LGBTQ+ culture and reflection on history to mark LGBTQ+ History Month in February.
 This month normally holds events raising awareness of important issues to the LGBTQ+ community, holding lectures, workshops, film and theatre trips and engaging allies.

 Information on our most recent events.